 Within LNT's seven principles is Plan Ahead and Prepare: "Use a map and compass to eliminate the use of marking paint, rock cairns or flagging."

-- John Tierney's 1998 New York Times article Going Where A Lot of Other Dudes With Really Great Equipment Have Gone Before.
+- Going Where A Lot of Other Dudes With Really Great Equipment Have Gone Before, John Tierney, New York Times, 1998.